-- Reviews the size and composition of the Board - Ensures a balance of appropriate skills and characteristics on the Board - Develops criteria for director nominees - Recruits new directors - Considers director nominees recommended by shareholders and others and recommends nominees for election as directors, all in accordance with the director selection criteria

-Principal Functions

-- Approves compensation of directors, including the compensation of our Chairman and any Vice Chairman (except for a director who is also our CEO, whose compensation is determined solely by our Executive Compensation Committee) - Reviews our Code of Conduct, Governance Guidelines and other governance matters, and ensures policies are properly communicated and consistently enforced - Makes recommendations regarding composition of the Board committees - Recommends actions to increase the Board's effectiveness

-All members of our Nominating and Governance Committee are independent, as defined under the general independence standards of the NYSE listing standards and our Governance Guidelines.
+Committee Principal Functions NOMINATING AND GOVERNANCE COMMITTEE Reviews the size and composition of the Board Ensures a balance of appropriate skills and characteristics on the Board Gregory A. Pratt, Chair George C. Freeman, III Carl E. Tack, III Develops criteria for director nominees Recruits new directors Considers director nominees recommended by shareholders and others and recommends nominees for election as directors, all in accordance with the director selection criteria Meetings in 2021: 4 Approves compensation of directors, including the compensation of our Chairman and any Vice Chairman (except for a director who is also our CEO, whose compensation is determined solely by our Executive Compensation Committee) Reviews our Code of Conduct, Governance Guidelines and other governance matters, and ensures policies are properly communicated and consistently enforced Makes recommendations regarding composition of the Board committees Recommends actions to increase the Board's effectiveness All members of our Nominating and Governance Committee are independent, as defined under the general independence standards of